The Homemaker’s Evening Routine

 6. Self-care.

 Self-care can look different for everyone.
-Is it a project you want to tackle?
-Reading a book?
+Is it reading a book?
 Watching a show?
 Going for a walk with your husband?
 Completing a Bible study?
 Taking a long bath?
 Painting your nails?
+It doesn’t matter.
+What’s important is that you actually like it.
+If painting your nails feels like a chore, it’s not self care!
+Maybe what you’d really like is to watch Downton Abbey and look through an old cookbook.
+Then that’s what you should do.

 Yes, relaxing in bed and watching a TV show you enjoy counts.
 Don’t make this too hard.